 This stage usually involves the examiner producing a structured report on their findings, addressing the points in the initial instructions along with any subsequent instructions.
 It would also cover any other information which the examiner deems relevant to the investigation.

-Along with the readiness stage, the review stage is often overlooked or disregarded.
+As with the readiness stage, the review stage is often overlooked or disregarded.
 This may be due to the perceived costs of doing work that is not billable, or the need ‘to get on with the next job’.

 However, a review stage incorporated into each examination can help save money and raise the level of quality by making future examinations more efficient and time effective.